HYF-Class21/agile-development-group4-loruki-rebuild/planning/development-strategy.md

 ## 7. Supported languages

-> As a user i want to see if the service supports the language i am currentky
+> As a user i want to see if the service supports the language i am currently
 > using.

-- [ ] Showing the language the service is currently suppporting.
+- [ ] Showing the language the service is currently supporting.

 ### Supported languages HTML

-- [ ] Languages are divided into boxes with name and logo of the language insde.
+- [ ] Languages are divided into boxes with name and logo of the language inside.

 ### Supported language CSS